harrisonlab/fusarium/README.md

 	ExpressedGenes=timecourse/2016_genes/Fus2/72hrs/cufflinks/Fus2_expressed_genes.gff
 	bedtools intersect -wao -a $Transcripts -b $GeneGff > $ExpressedGenes
 ```
+<- not run below here for latest alignment

 It was noted that not all the top expressed transcripts had gene models.
 The
 transcripts without gene models were identified: